-French president François Hollande proposed labor reforms this week that don’t go nearly far enough to revitalize his nation’s sclerotic jobs market.
+French president François Hollande’s proposed labor reforms don’t go nearly far enough to revitalize a sclerotic jobs market.

 However, most workers are still on long-term contracts that come with generous benefits and high job security.

-Hollande, a socialist who has also angered his left-wing and trade union supporters with tax relief for businesses, is shying away from touching protections that have created a divide between typically older workers who are almost impossible to fire and younger workers who struggle to get a decent job.
+Hollande, a socialist who has angered his left-wing and trade union allies with tax relief for business, is shying away from touching protections that have created a divide between typically older workers who are almost impossible to fire and younger workers who struggle to get a decent job.

-Earlier this year, the Organization for Economic Cooperation and Development specifically urged France to simplify and shorten layoff procedures to encourage hiring.
+Earlier this year, the OECD urged France to simplify and shorten layoff procedures in order to encourage hiring.

-Relatively high productivity at least partially justifies the higher costs of French workers but that is no consolation to the millions of French who are out of work.
+Relatively high productivity partially justifies the higher costs of French workers, but that is no consolation to the millions of French who are out of work.